Beyond BRCA: Hereditary Diffuse Gastric Cancer Syndrome and CDH1 Mutations

-People who have a mutation in one of their CDH1 genes have a syndrome called Hereditary Diffuse Gastric Cancer (HDGC).
+People who have a mutation in one of their two CDH1 gene copies have a syndrome called Hereditary Diffuse Gastric Cancer (HDGC).
 This syndrome increases the risk of developing stomach cancer in men and women, lobular breast cancer in women, and may be related to other types of cancer as well.
-People who carry a CDH1 gene mutation have options for screening and prevention.
+People who have a CDH1 gene mutation have options for screening and prevention.
 However, screening for gastric cancer is not very effective.
 It is hard to detect the cancer, even at a late stage, when it is not curable.
-Recommendations for individuals with a CDH1 mutation include considering having their stomach removed preventatively in their 20-30s.
-Female CDH1 carriers are also at increased risk to develop lobular breast cancer and screening for breast cancer is much more effective.
+Recommendations for individuals with a CDH1 mutation include considering having their stomach removed preventively in their 20-30s.
+Females who have a CDH1 mutation are also at increased risk to develop lobular breast cancer, and screening for breast cancer is much more effective.

 Things have been good.
 I am extremely grateful that I had a successful (prophylactic gastric) surgery with no surgical complications and a relatively quick recovery.
 The fact that I don’t have a stomach has become such a part of my life that it is hard for me to remember what life was like with a stomach.
 For example, I sometimes say I can eat whatever I want, which is really not true.
 There are still foods that I have trouble with, but these things have become so routine to me that it feels normal.
 I have a pretty healthy and active life.